QUICK ESCAPE FROM SITE

 Duties of judiciary

-• Legislation should state that the judiciary must promote accountability for the perpetrator and safety for the complainant/survivor by instituting penalties for violations of orders for protection (see section on Orders for Protection) and by implementing safety procedures for complainant/survivors in the courtroom such as the presence of security guards, court escorts, and separate waiting rooms for complainant/survivors and violent offenders.
-For more information, see Domestic Violence Safety Plan (“Be Safe at the Courthouse” section).
+• Legislation should state that the judiciary must promote accountability for the perpetrator and safety for the complainant/survivor by penalizing violations of orders for protection (see Orders for Protection) and by implementing safety procedures for complainants/survivors in the courtroom such as the presence of security guards, court escorts, and separate waiting rooms for complainants/survivors and violent offenders.
+See Domestic Violence Safety Plan (“Be Safe at the Courthouse” ).

-• Legislation should specifically preclude the use of warnings to violent offenders as a part of the judicial response to domestic violence.
+• Legislation should explicitly prohibit the use of warnings to violent offenders as a part of the judicial response to domestic violence.
 Warnings do not promote offender accountability or communicate a message of zero tolerance for violence.
-See section on Warning provisions, above.
+See Warning provisions, above.

 Lethality or risk assessments

-Legislation should include a requirement for the judiciary to utilize a lethality or risk assessment guide.
+Legislation should require for the judiciary to utilize a lethality or risk assessment guide.
 Other agencies of the criminal justice system, including police and prosecutors, should also assess the level of risk to victims.
 See section on Lethality and risk assessments below in Criminal Law Provisions and the sections on Duties of police and Duties of prosecutors.
-(See: Assessing Risk Factors for Intimate Partner Homicide (2003).)
+(See: Assessing Risk Factors for Intimate Partner Homicide (2003).

 CASE STUDY: The Domestic Violence Risk Assessment Bench Guide:

-The Domestic Violence Risk Assessment Bench Guide is a research-based guide in use by Minnesota, USA, judges at all stages of family, Order for Protection, civil or criminal cases which involve domestic violence.
+The Domestic Violence Risk Assessment Bench Guide is a research-based guide used by judges in Minnesota, USA at all stages of family, protection order, civil or and criminal cases involving domestic violence.
 It includes an assessment and instructions for implementing the assessment.
 (The assessment can also be used by police, prosecutors, and domestic violence service providers.)

 Note: The presence of these factors can indicate elevated risk of serious injury or lethality.
 The absence of these factors is not, however, evidence of the absence of risk of lethality.